Belly fetish: Accessories and tattoos

 Woman with a navel piercing and a tattoo.

-Some people wear accessories like belly chains, navel piercings, tattoos etc., to enhance the appearance of the belly.
+Some people wear accessories like belly chains, navel piercings, and tattoos to enhance the appearance of the belly.
 It can be a delicate thin or heavy thick chain.

 Navel piercing and navel tattoos have become more common among young women.
 The trend of piercing or tattooing the navel became popular in the 1990s.
 It is popular among middle-aged women.
 Some belly chains attach to a navel piercing; they are called "pierced belly chains".

 Similar to navel piercings, hip piercings are also popular among women to express a bold personality.

-Some get stomach tattoos to attract attention of the onlookers, but these tattoos are more commonly preferred by women.
-There are many variations in design, from tribal to flowers.
-Some women even get these tattoos drawn on their lower backs and flaunt them in low-rise jeans, shorts or skirts.

-Sometimes, looser clothing such as scarves or skirts around the female waist and curves can be sexually appealing.
+Sometimes, looser clothing such as scarves or skirts around the female waist and curves can be seen as sexually appealing.
 Scarves wrapped around the waist are common among belly dancers.